WhatsApp/stickers/iOS/README.md

 The following fields are optional: `ios_app_store_link`, `android_app_store_link`, `publisher_website`, `privacy_policy_website`, `license_agreement_website`, `emoji`

 If your app has more than 1 sticker pack, you will need to reference it in `sticker_packs.wasticker`.
 Simply create a second array within the "sticker_packs" section of the file and include all the metadata (name, identifier, etc) along with all the references to the sticker files.

+### Modify the user interface and layout
+While the iOS sample app provides a template UI, this template is strictly intended as an example.
+Apple has strict App Store guidelines that advise against using templates in apps, so you *must* make sure to develop a unique user interface with your own styling to comply with Apple's App Store guidelines.
+Do not use our sample app's UI as is (note: if developing an Android version of your app, you may use our sample app's template and UI as is without much modification needed).

+A couple tips:
+* You may continue to use the underlying code of the sample app but make sure to modify the user interface
+* The UI folder in the sample app containst most of the user interface code in the sample app.
+* Do not simply reskin the sample app.
+In other words, changing the background color, button color, or other minor elements of the user interface will not be sufficient.
+* xCode provides some tools to make building layouts and UI a bit simpler.
+See https://developer.apple.com/xcode/interface-builder/ for more information.
+* You should also consider adding additional functionality to your app (sharing stickers to other apps, to iMessage, etc) or any other features that you deem suitable.
+This will assist you in passing Apple's App Store review.

 ### Required before you publish your app
 You must change the bundle identifier from the one provided.
 You cannot use anything that includes `WA.WAStickersThirdParty`.
 This is the only restriction on what you put as a bundle ID.